 - abdominal tissue unsuited to the surgery. e.g. too thin or too large.

 - previous failed abdominal flap or implant reconstruction.

 It uses muscle (latissimus dorsi), fat and skin from the back.
 The flap, which remains partially attached so that it retains a blood supply, is transferred under the skin to the chest to form a breast mound.
 It usually doesn’t contain enough fat to give adequate breast volume so an implant is commonly used to supplement this.

-The latissimus dorsi (lat.dorsi) is a large muscle which stabilises the shoulder joint and helps with reaching and twisting movements.
+The latissimus dorsi (lat. dorsi) is a large muscle that stabilises the shoulder joint and helps with reaching and twisting movements.
 Its removal from the back may reduce the ability to perform strenuous overhead activities with your arms.
 With physiotherapy most women have recovered most of their previous function one year after surgery.
 However, the procedure is generally not suited for active sportspeople.

-Recovery from this operation involves a hospital stay of 4 to 6 days with a further recovery of 6-8 weeks to allow for the wounds to heal and your body to adjust to the new location of the lat.dorsi muscle.
-You should avoid lifting or major physical activity for 4 weeks following the surgery.
+Recovery from this operation involves a hospital stay of four to six days with a further recovery of six to eight weeks to allow for the wounds to heal and your body to adjust to the new location of the lat. dorsi muscle.
+You should avoid lifting or major physical activity for four weeks following the surgery.

 Free (microvascular) flaps

 This method involves detaching skin, fat and some blood vessels completely from the donor site, and transferring them to the breast area where the blood supply is re-attached using microsurgery (the use of an operating microscope and small instruments).

 The DIEP flap uses fat and skin from the same area of the abdomen as the TRAM flap, but doesn’t harvest the muscle to form the breast mound.
 This is a free flap, meaning the tissue is completely cut free from the donor site then transferred to the chest area.
 Microsurgery is used to connect the tiny blood vessels.